cratekube/cratekube.github.io/support.md

 # Support

-Reach out through our support channels for help.
+Join our active and helpful community to get support on CrateKube.

 ## Product